apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 instance of the class implementing `IOStatisticsSource`.

-Less formally: if the statistics maps returned are non-empty, all the statistics must be collected from the current instance, and not from all instances, the way some of the `FileSystem` statistics are collected.
+Less formally: if the statistics maps returned are non-empty, all the statistics must be collected from the current instance, and not from any other instances, the way some of the `FileSystem` statistics are collected.

-The `IOStatistics` instance MAY include aggregate statistics collected from other objects created by that stores.l

-For example, the statistics of a filesystem instance must be unique to that instant and not shared with any other.
-However, those statistics may also collect and aggregate statistics generated in the use of input and output streams created by that file system instance.

 The result of `getIOStatistics()`, if non-null, MAY be a different instance on every invocation.